rahulnayanegali/8085-binarySearch/README.md

 CMP B; Compare the value of A with B (last index)

-JMloop; Jump to loop if the value of A is less than B
+JM loop; Jump to loop if the value of A is less than B

 ; Binary search algorithm

 ; Initialize variables for binary search

-MVIB, 0; Set B as the lower bound index (0)
+MVI B, 0; Set B as the lower bound index (0)

-MVIC, 8; Set C as the upper bound index (8)
+MVI C, 8; Set C as the upper bound index (8)

-MVID, 5; Set D as the value to search for
+MVI D, 5; Set D as the value to search for

-MVIL, 9; Set L as the memory address where the result will be stored
+MVI L, 9; Set L as the memory address where the result will be stored

-MVIM, 225; Set the initial value of the result to 225, which means not found
+MVI M, 225; Set the initial value of the result to 225, which means not found

 while: MOV A, C; Copy the value of C to the accumulator A

 CMP B; Compare the value of A with B (lower bound)

-JMexit; If A is less than B, exit the loop
+JM exit; If A is less than B, exit the loop

 ; Calculate the middle index between the upper and lower bounds